Aloisius/hadoop-s3a/README.md

 calls to the temporary local file).
 The driver also counts read & write ops, but they are done mostly to keep from timing out on large s3 operations.

+This is currently implemented as a FileSystem and not a AbstractFileSystem.